naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.22.wireless.concepts.md

 - Basic Service Set Identifier (BSSID): This is the unique machine readable identifier for the AP that is in the format of a MAC address and is usually derived from the APs wireless MAC address

+- Service Set Identifier (SSID): This is a human-readable, non unique identifier used by the AP to advertise its wireless service.

+- Distribution System (DS): APs connect to the network infrastructure using the wired DS, such as Ethernet.
+An AP with a wired connection to the DS is responsible for translating frames between 802.3 Ethernet and 802.11 wireless products

+- Extended Service Set (ESS): When a single BSS provides insufficient coverage, two or more BSSs can be joined through a common DS into an ESS.
+An ESS is the union of twp or more BSSs interconnected by a wired DS.
+Each ESS is identified by its SSID and each BSS is identified by its BSSID

+#### Independent Basic Service Set (IBSS), or Ad Hoc modes